More in this section

-With the Yuma Regional Transit Study completed by Arizona Department of Transportation (ADOT) and Yuma County, Five Year Short Range Transit Plan completed by ADOT, YCIPTA and YMPO, the formation of YCIPTA, the addition of funding from Arizona Western College, Northern Arizona University, Quechan Indain Tribe and the restoration of funding from the City of Yuma, YCAT is looking to the future for growth and potential to improve services within southwestern Yuma and eastern Imperial Counties.
+With the Yuma Regional Transit Study completed by Arizona Department of Transportation (ADOT) and Yuma County, Five Year Short Range Transit Plan completed by ADOT, YCIPTA and YMPO, the formation of YCIPTA, the addition of funding from Arizona Western College, Northern Arizona University, Quechan Indain Tribe and the restoration of funding from the City of Yuma, YCAT is looking to the future for stability and the opportunity to continue to improve services within southwestern Yuma and eastern Imperial Counties.
 YCIPTA is a focused transportation authority with one goal - to operate transit services efficiently and effectively.
-New innovations such as a future transit tax and the development of the Yuma Multi-modal Transit Center will help grow public transit to new heights in the next several years.
+New innovations such as a future transit tax, a new maintenance facility and the development of the Yuma Multimodal Transit Center will help grow public transit to new heights in the next several years.

-Both demand-response and fixed-route service is administered and funded by the YCIPTA and its member agencies, and operated by a private contractor.
+Both demand-response and fixed-route service is administered and funded by YCIPTA and its member agencies, and operated by a private contractor.
 YCAT Vanpool is operated by vRide and Enterprise Holdings and they own the vans used for this program.
 YCAT OnCall is operated by Saguaro Foundation through the SARA Rides program.
-YCIPTA owns all vehicles for fixed-route and demand-response service as well as leases the East 14th Street and Atlantic Avenue maintenance facility.
+YCIPTA owns all vehicles for fixed-route and demand response service and leases the East 14th Street and Atlantic Avenue maintenance facility.

 To learn more about YCAT history - click here.